How to start a business in Australia

 Sole trader

 As a sole trader, you are legally responsible for all business debts or losses, as well as any profits.
 You must also pay super for all workers (except yourself).
-Related: What are the tax differences between a sole trader and a company?

 Company

 A company has higher setup costs and more paperwork.
 This structure is run by directors (you) and owned by shareholders (those who fund your business).
-You must pay super guarantee contributions for any eligible workers including yourself.
+You must pay super guarantee contributions for any eligible workers, including yourself.

 Partnership